CredentialEngine/CredentialRegistry/graphql-spec.md

 interface Target {
   subject: String!
   versionIdentifier: String!
+  inLanguage: String!
   # This allows searching for organizations related to this target.
 It accepts
-  # two arguments: a flag to decide whether to search for QA organizations or not, and an optional
+  # two arguments: the organization type and an optional list of agent roles that organizations
-  # list of agent roles that organizations should match.
+  # should match.
-  organizations(qa: Boolean = false, role: [AgentRole]): [CredentialOrganization]!
-  # The next three entries contain the targets.
-You can obtain the associated
-  # credential, assessment and learning opportunity, based on the specific "ceterms:target*"
-  # property
-  credential: Credential
-  assessment: Assessment
-  learningOpportunity: LearningOpportunity
-  # The associated contition profiles can be obtained and, optionally, filtered by a list of roles.
-  conditions(role: [ConnectionRole]): [Condition]!
+  organizations(type: OrganizationType = STANDARD, roles: [AgentRole]): [Organization]!
+  # The associated contition profile (via 'requires' or any other equivalent property)
+  condition: Condition
+}

+enum OrganizationType {
+  STANDARD
+  QA
 }

 enum AgentRole {